intersective/pfas-design-system/content/layout/tablet-and-desktop.md

 menu:
   docs:
     title: "Tablet and Desktop"
-    weight: 10
+    weight: 20
     parent: "Layout"
 toc: true
 ---

 PFAS layout whiteframes illustrates how layouts are constructed and serve as a starting point for constructing and adapting to your application-specific layouts.
 Use the following whiteframes to design layouts for tablet-sized or larger applications.

-## Whiteframe
+## Base Whiteframe

-The standard tablet/desktop whiteframe is a 12-column layout with 96dp margins and 16dp gutters.
+The base tablet/desktop whiteframe is a 12-column layout with 96dp margins and 16dp gutters.

 Text is left-aligned to the left-most column with certain parent containers overhanging into the margins.
 As shown here, the Practera logo, _back_ navigation button and padding of form fields overhang into the margin, to allow text to be flushed left.

+The primary content of the page (the form in this example) takes up the width of 8 columns.

-{{% component-figure src="/img/layout/whiteframes/standard.png" %}}
+{{% component-figure src="/img/layout/whiteframes/base.png" %}}
   1. 96dp margins
   2. 16dp gutters
 {{% /component-figure %}}